Semantic SEO Services

 What is topical authority?

-Topical authority is Google's trust in your site as a comprehensive, accurate source on a subject.
+Topical authority is Google's trust in your site as an accurate, thorough source on a subject.
 A site with high topical authority ranks for many queries in its niche, not just the ones it has pages for.
 It is built through systematic content coverage, entity optimization, and strong internal linking.

 How is Semantic SEO different from keyword SEO?